cmeng-git/atalk-android/aTalk/jni/static_library_built/ffmpeg-x264/README.md

 ## Build scripts for ffmpeg-x264 with android-ndk for aTalk
-The scriptd are used to build ffmpeg-x264 based on ffmpeg and x264 for aTalk
+The scripts are used to build ffmpeg-x264 based on ffmpeg and x264 for aTalk

 ## Source files
-* ffmpeg source is 1.0.10 for aTalk compatibility (ffmpeg.java)
+* Only ffmpeg source v1.0.10 is aTalk compatibility (ffmpeg.java)
 * FFMpeg_1.0.10_aTalk.tar.gz is the patched version of FFmpeg-release-1.0.zip
-* x264.tar.gz is for contains source for the x264 v1.4.7 library build
+* x264.tar.gz contains source for the x264 v1.4.7 library build

 ## Build instruction
 * Extract the sources into the respectively sub-directories i.e. ffmpeg and x264